Benemrxr/toolkits-architectures/Report_3.md

 Further, the authors include the [imdb.com](www.imdb.com) URLSs for each reviewq in a seperate text file.
 Find more information on the official [site](https://ai.stanford.edu/~amaas/data/sentiment/).

 The reviews are a sequence of words.
 They come preprocessed as a sequence of integers, where each integer stands for a specific word in the dictionary.
 As we cannot feed a list of integers into our deep neural network, we need to convert them into tensors.
 Rakshit from towardsdatascience.com has a nice tutorial on preparing the data for a neural network ([link](https://towardsdatascience.com/binary-classification-of-imdb-movie-reviews-648342bc70dd)).
+To get the text instead of the integres, we can reverse the transformation via retrieving the dictionary mapping word indices back to the original words, f.e. through the following code applied on one observation: index = imdb.get_word_index() reverse_index = dict([(value, key) for (key, value) in index.items()]) decoded = ” “.join( [reverse_index.get(i - 3, “#”) for i in x_train[0]] ) print(decoded).

 As far as the data type from https://www.postgresql.org/docs/12/datatype.html is concerned, it can be classified as a [binary data type](https://www.postgresql.org/docs/12/datatype-binary.html).
 The `bytea` data type allows storage of binary strings.

 > - Repeat Task 2 using a sample from your own data set!
 In case you deal with images, you may want to draw that picture using an appropriate Python package, after you retrieved the image from the database.
 To make sure, you applied the correct "reverse" transformation.
 Look here (Image.open from the Pillow Package): https://pillow.readthedocs.io/en/3.0.x/reference/Image.html#PIL.Image.open

+The file `postgres.py` was created for this task, but we get an error that we couldn't solve.
+Postponed for next week... :tired_face:

 ## Task 4: